 The continued rumbling from the hinterland prompted the Peikoff podcast of 2 March 2015: “Why is there no agreement among Objectivists on the issue of immigration?” hosted by Yaron Brook.
 Before we get to Mr. Brook’s answer we examine the chinks in the armor Mr. Peikoff once used, and some Objectivists use now, to intellectually oppose advocates of today’s Third World invasion.

 The worst problem stems from Mr. Peikoff’s error – the fatal flaw alluded to above – concerning foreigners and individual rights.
-When he says that foreigners have a right to move here, an inalienable right as a human being, and that he opposes immigration (as he did briefly) despite that based on its consequences, his opposition sounds – and is – pragmatic.
+When he says that foreigners have a right to move here, an inalienable right as a human being, and that he opposes immigration (as he did briefly) despite that based on its consequences, his opposition sounds – and is – pragmatic, unprincipled.
 A person hearing his argument and who wants to be good knows which side to choose.
 (In fact the paradox is only apparent.
 We should take a hint from consequences, that is, reality: a foreigner has no inalienable right to enter the U.S. or any other country but his own.)

 All of which leaves a hole in Mr. Peikoff’s argument big enough for an official Objectivist to drive his moralizing truck through.

-Mr. Brook answers the question, why don’t Objectivists agree on immigration, by dividing it – à la Peikoff – into two questions, one for a free society and one for a mixed economy.
+Mr. Brook answers the podcast question, why don’t Objectivists agree on immigration, by dividing it – à la Peikoff – into two questions, one for a free society and one for a mixed economy.
 At first he generalizes beyond the immigration issue: